 How does the percentage of people naming your brand over that of your rivals change over time?
 Who has the stronger messaging?
 By not providing a list of brands to select from you can really see how much different brands are in the public consciousness.

-Mention provides a web listening service and lets you know what people are saying about your brand or your competitor’s brands.
+Mention is a competitor tracking tool that provides a web listening service and lets you know what people are saying about your brand or your competitor’s brands.
 Simply enter the name of the brand you’d like to track and specify the priority pages for monitoring, such as the company’s website and social profiles.

 The tool will show you all of the mentions a brand has received, updated in real-time.
 Filtering allows you to view mentions from different sources, such as mentions on Twitter or on Facebook.
 Reading real customer feedback will highlight any areas where your competitors are either excelling or failing.